Dickensian (TV series)

 Dickensian is a British drama television series that premiered on BBC One from 26 December 2015 to 21 February 2016.
-The 20-part series, created and co-written by Tony Jordan, brings characters from many Charles Dickens novels together in one Victorian London neighbourhood, as Inspector Bucket investigates the murder of Ebenezer Scrooge's partner Jacob Marley.
+The 20-part series, created and co-written by Tony Jordan, brings characters from many Charles Dickens' novels together in one Victorian London neighborhood, as Inspector Bucket investigates the murder of Ebenezer Scrooge's partner Jacob Marley.

 Production

 Dickensian was commissioned by Danny Cohen and Ben Stephenson.
 The executive producers are Polly Hill and Tony Jordan, and the production company behind the series is Red Planet Pictures.
 Red Planet Pictures's Alex Jones vowed to lobby HM Revenue and Customs and the Department for Culture, Media and Sport to relax the tax-relief rules for Dickensian; tax relief is only given for dramas longer than 30 minutes and each episode of Dickensian lasts 30 minutes.

 In April 2016, the BBC confirmed that they had cancelled the show after one series.